 “Deal,” she said.
 At that, a head-sized drone took off from the seat where it had been laying in wait, and hovered above the table, like the word had been some sort of activation shortcut.
 The drone hummed, clicked, and buzzed, adjusting its camera lens, and finally shone a six-hundred-watt white light right into Nihlus’s face.
 He winced and put up a hand to defend his eyesight, but the woman reached to put it back down, giving him another start.
 “We’re going live,” she whispered, and before he could complain or do anything at all, she was already speaking into the camera.

-The drone trained its white eye on him again, but he kept looking at the woman, as staring into the camera seemed somehow slutty.
+The drone trained its white eye on him again, but he kept looking at the woman: staring into the camera always came across as slutty.
 “I wholeheartedly support the efforts of Humanity to integrate into the Galactic society.
 The majority of turians may have reservations about promoting humans into positions of authority, but some of us believe that joining strengths and sharing responsibilities will benefit everybody in the long run.”

 “Turian officials often state that the reason behind their reservation, as you call it, is that humans are yet to ‘deserve’ a place of respect among the other Council races.
 Can you explain this attitude for the viewers of Westerlund News?”

 Nihlus sighed.
 With freedom of spirit often came a sort of naïve obstinance, the kind he possessed himself and never quite managed to subdue, even though he was well aware that it was a fault, not a virtue.
-His mind touched on a particularly painful example from the past.
-How many times had Saren told him, in the plainest language possible, that giving chits to the beggars in the lower Wards, especially children, was not the way to help them?
-Nihlus would always say, yeah, yeah, whatever, and keep giving; Saren would say, you’re not listening, and keep frowning.
-Years had passed before Nihlus understood that it had been bitter experience, not cold-hearted cruelty, behind the words, behind the frown.
+For example… how many times had Saren told him, in the plainest language possible, that giving chits to the beggars in the lower Wards, especially children, was not the way to help them?
+Nihlus would always say, yeah, yeah, whatever; and keep giving.
+Saren would say, you’re not listening; and keep frowning.
+Years had passed before Nihlus understood that it had been bitter experience, not cold-hearted cruelty, standing behind those words, behind that frown.
 Every chit he’d given to the children ended up in the pockets of the local crime-lords this way or another.
 Saren had been right all along, but Nihlus hadn’t been listening.
 The only way to help the beggars was to cure the culture that produced them.

 Humans were deaf in a similar way.
-Blinded by violent ambition born from a mixture of pride and insecurity, they simply didn’t understand.
-Didn’t want to understand.
+Blinded by violent ambition born from a mixture of pride and insecurity, they simply couldn’t understand.

 “This attitude reflects one of the core values of turian culture,” he said, looking in the eyes of the human, knowing that she could hear, but was not listening.
-“Turians believe that every individual, and in a wider context, every species, needs to demonstrate a willingness to subject their personal goals to the wellbeing of the community, before they are rewarded with respect and entrusted with responsibility.
+“Turians believe that every individual, and in a wider context, every species, needs to demonstrate a willingness to put the wellbeing of the community above their personal goals before they are rewarded with respect and entrusted with responsibility.
 Before they are considered… mature.
 Turians fought in the Krogan Rebellions before we were invited to sit in the Council.
 That is what we mean by ‘deserving’ one’s place in society.”

 The woman inclined her head a bit and her eyes narrowed.
 Nihlus had a bad feeling about the way she was looking at him, like a hound on a blood trail.

-“Are you aware that these are, almost literally, the words of one of the most outspoken depreciators of Humanity, another Spectre, and, if the rumors are true, your mentor, Saren Arterius?”
+“Are you aware that these are, almost literally, the words of one of the most outspoken critics of Humanity, another Spectre, and, if the rumors are true, your mentor, Saren Arterius?”